TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 data of an object is stored in its *Properties*.
 The functionality is provided by *Methods* which can for example alter the Properties of the Object.
-In regard to the cruise liner we can say that it has a certain amount of coaches, a length and width and a maximum speed.
+In regard to the cruise liner we can say that it has a certain amount of cabins, a length and width and a maximum speed.
 Further it has Methods to start the motor (and hopefully to stop it again also), change the direction as well as to increase thrust so you can reach your holiday destination a bit faster.